top of page

 • Limited to what your printer or supplier can offer

-Each Pantone color is pre-mixed and numbered—like paint chips for pros.
+Each Pantone colour is pre-mixed and numbered, like paint chips for pros.

-Each Pantone color is pre-mixed and numbered—like paint chips for pros.
+Each Pantone colour is pre-mixed and numbered, like paint chips for pros.

 CMYK vs Pantone: Which Should You Choose for Custom Packaging?